dfghytr/LU-Decomposition/README.md

 ```
 (ii) To find the LU Decomposition of a matrix
 ```

-/*
-'''Program to solve a matrix using LU decomposition.
+Program to solve a matrix using LU decomposition.
 Developed by: Abdul kalaam k m
 RegisterNumber:23005114